rajat8527/Cars-Management-Tool/README.md

 ## Project Architecture

 Let us assume that we are building an app that helps users maintain a list of their cars.
 They will be able to add new cars, update existing cars, and even remove cars that they no longer possess.
-This application will be available for both Android and iOS devices and also as a web application.

-Using the Spring Boot Framework, we can build a single API that can serve all the three applications, or clients, simultaneously.

 Our journey starts at the Spring Initializer tool that helps us quickly bootstrap our Spring Boot API in a matter of minutes.
 There are a lot of dependencies and packages that help us achieve various functionality in our APIs and the Spring Initializer tool helps integrate them in our starter project.